n3rdopolis/rebeccablackos/README.txt

   The ISO is built with Remastersys, which makes it compatible with unetbootin, and the USB Startup creator.
 It is also a hybrid ISO, so it can boot raw from a flash drive.

 You could also use the test_RBOS_ISO.sh to test weston on the iso without a reboot.
 Put the .iso into your home folder, make the test_RBOS_ISO script executable, and run the script from a terminal, and pass the path to the ISO file as an argument.
-You can usually do this by dragging the iso onto the terminal window after the path to the script, and a space. (and selecting paste text if needed) it will give you a shell running as a test user account, where you can run the command westoncaller.
+You can usually do this by dragging the iso onto the terminal window after the path to the script, and a space. (and selecting paste text if needed) it will give you a shell running as a test user account, where you can run the command westonnestedxwaylandcaller.
 The password for this user account is no password
 It requires xterm,unionfs-fuse,squashfs-tools, dialog and zenity to be installed, all of which the script tries to install automatically with packagekit.
+If packagekit is uninstalled, you will need to install pkcon

 How to use Wayland: